sustrik/libmill/spec.md

 into parallel programming.

 *coroutine* keyword provides a way to define a new coroutine.
-The syntax mimics the syntax of standard C function, except that is has not return value.
+The syntax mimics the syntax of standard C function, except that it has not return value.

 ```
 coroutine foo (int a, const char *b, int *result)